Lie supergroups vs. super Harish-Chandra pairs: a new equivalence: From super Harish-Chandra pairs to Lie supergroups

 \section{From super Harish-Chandra pairs to Lie supergroups}

-{\ } \;\; In this section we provide a quasi-inverse $ \Psi $ to the functor $ \Phi $ --- in all its versions: smooth, real analytic and complex holomorphic --- of Theorem \ref{thm_Lsgrps-->sHCp's}.
-The philosophy is that, for any super Harish-Chandra pair $ \cP $, we define as associated $ \, \Psi(\cP) := \GP \, $ a suitable functor from Weil superalgebras to groups, and then prove that it has the ``right properties''.
-Concretely, we follow the pattern provided by the {\sl Global Splitting Theorem\/} for Lie supergroups, which tells us how our would-be Lie supergroup $ \GP $ should look like, in terms of $ \cP $ itself.
+{\ } \;\; In this section we provide two different functors $ \Psi $ that are quasi-inverse to the functor $ \Phi $ of Theorem \ref{thm_Lsgrps-->sHCp's}.
+In both cases, for any super Harish-Chandra pair $ \cP $, we define as associated $ \, \Psi(\cP) := \GP \, $ a suitable functor from Weil superalgebras to groups, and then prove that it has the ``right properties''.
+Concretely, we follow the pattern provided by the {\sl Global Splitting Theorem\/} for Lie supergroups, which tells us two possible ways how our would-be Lie supergroup $ \GP $ should look like, in terms of $ \cP $ itself: this leads us, eventually, to provide two different recipes.